Click Here : Official FIFA Beach Soccer Rules

 If during the course of the match a team falls below the minimum 4 players, the game will be forfeited to their opponent.
 A team that has forfeited a game may not advance to the finals.
 If an apparent group winner forfeits, the group team with the next best record will be declared the group winner.
 A forfeit in the preliminary rounds shall be awarded as 3 points for a win with the score 3-0.

 At the conclusion of the preliminary matches, each team will be ranked according to their performance.
-This ranking will determine the teams that will meet in the final matches.
+This ranking will determine the teams that will meet in the next round and/or final matches.

 The ranking criteria are as follows:

 - The win in Overtime – 2 points

 - The win in kicks from the spot – 1 point

 - Loss – 0 points